Aandri99/FPGAPau/Setting-up-your-system-(Remote-Development-Servers).md

 ## Access FPGA Server Control
 * Navigate to [http://18.100.25.145:8000/]
-* Introduce your user credentials (tag & password)
+* Introduce your user credentials (tag & password, see credentials cheat sheet below)
 * Select *Get Server State* and hit *Submit*
-* Inspect the response and keep the IP address (you will need it in the following section)
+* Inspect the response and keep the IP address (you will need it in the following sections)
 * Use the *Start Server* and *Stop Server* options to start or stop your remote server

 ## Configure Redpitaya